inimicus/GrimFocusCounter/README.md

     </tr>
 </table>

-## Feedback & Contributing
+## Bugs & Enhancements

-If you'd like to provide feedback, drop me a mail in-game to
-@g4rr3t.
-Any ideas of unique, interesting, and useful ways to display the stacks are welcome -- especially supporting artwork.
+If you find a bug or would like to request a new feature, please [open an issue on GitHub](http://github.com/inimicus/GrimFocusCounter/issues/new/choose).

 # Enjoy!